Where am I?

 “All right,” I say, slowly standing up.
 “Then I’ll be going back to sleep now.”

 “Somêl amé,” she mutters with a warm smile.
 Sleep well.

 “…Tsiâ mo,” I reply in return.
 You too.

-Though I try not to show it, I can’t help but smile, and so does she.
-And with the I stiffly retreat into the hallway, looking for the room I found myself in before.
-It’s not long before I'm wrapped in the soft confines of the bed once more.
+Though I try not to show it, I can’t help but smile back.
+And with that I stiffly retreat into the hallway, looking for the room I found myself in before.
+It’s not long before I'm wrapped in the soft confines of the bed.
 As I lay there, my mind begins to wander…

 I can’t believe I’m still here…no, I can’t believe I’m here at all.

-But, even if it’s foolish…I hope we can meet again.
-You seem far too kind to be so miserable.
+But, even if it’s foolish…I hope we can.
+She seems far too kind to be so miserable.
 Even with all the shit I’ve gone through, I’ve still found a semblance of happiness…

 So please find your happiness too, Suzette.

 Later that morning, I awake to the sound of scuffling feet, as the Sun shines through thin cracks in the curtains.
 For a moment confusion washes over me, until I remember the night before.
 But still, I steadily gather my things to leave—until I hear a meek, unfamiliar voice speak to me.